Cameron-M-Bailey/Linear-Regression-Data-Analysis-Basquiat/README.md

 ```
 Excel=

-#Duplicate Slide to ensure no data is lost during cleaning.
+#Duplicate slide to ensure no data is lost during cleaning.

-#Convert 'Mixed Media' types to 'Painting' due to limited number and primary medium being acrylic paint.
+#Convert 'Mixed Media' types to 'Painting' due to limited count and primary medium being acrylic paint.
 =SUBSTITUTE([cell], "Mixed Media","Painting")

 #Ensure area has no missing or irregular values